owls-wonderland/Graph-neural-networks-physics/README.md

-# Graph neural networks physics
+# Graph neural networks and physics